robertostling/gec-evaluation/annotator/GUIDELINES.md

 be classified as "moderate differences" or even "substantially different" because the semantics of the whole sentence change radically.

+The examples given below are relative to the following example.

+Reference: **Jag tror att du förstår mitt problem så att du även kan ta bort mig från kursen .**

 ## Identical

+Example: **Jag tror att du förstår mitt problem och kan därför avregistrera mig från kursen .**

+Note that there are several surface-level differences, like the use of "avregistrera" rather than "ta bort" (synonymous in this context), and the different way of connecting the two main parts of the sentence ("så att du även kan" vs "och kan därför").

 ## Minor differences

+Example: **Jag tror att du förstår mitt problem och kan därför ta bort mig från en kurs .**

+The final noun (kurs) was changed from definite to indefinite.
+Differences in e.g. definiteness or number will typically be classified as "minor differences".

 ## Moderate differences

+Example: **Jag vet att du förstår mitt problem och kan därför ta in mig i kursen  .**

+Two of the verbs have been changed to semantically related but different ones (tror/vet, ta in/ta bort).

 ## Substantially different

 Example: **Jag tror att du förstår mina problem även om jag inte är kvar i kursen .**

+The meaning of the second part is very different from the reference.
+This example is around the border between "moderate differences" and "substantially different".
+Anything more different from the reference than this should be annotated as "substantially different".
+In theory this is a large category of possible sentences, but in practice it is rather rare for GEC systems to corrupt sentence semantics to this degree.